Chia-Network/chips/CHIPs/chip-joshpainter-editable-metadata.md

 Another simple use case is the addition of an editable "notes" attribute in an otherwise-normal NFT.
 The owner could update the notes with any personal information about the NFT, a story about where they got it, etc. The next owner could overwrite or append to these notes, but the full history will always be stored on-chain as an additional bit of provenance!

+Imagine some sort of digital board game in which the player gets to choose where to place their token(s).
+These positions could be managed by updating the X/Y metadata attributes of NFTs that represents these digital player tokens!

+Finally, these metadata values could themselves be Merkel tree hashes, allowing proofs-of-inclusion while using minimal on-chain storage space!

 This CHIP will explain one method of enabling this feature using existing NFT1 and CHIP-0007 standards with no required changes, including full backwards-compatibility.

 ## Backwards Compatibility